Arrow Lake (microprocessor): Simultaneous multithreading (SMT)

 Simultaneous multithreading (SMT) has been removed from Arrow Lake's Lion Cove P-cores.
 SMT first made its debut in an Intel desktop processor with the Northwood-based Pentium 4 in November 2002.
 Its removal in Arrow Lake marks the second time since then that SMT has been completely removed from a new x86-64 Intel performance-oriented core architecture rather than it simply being disabled in some lower-end Celeron and Pentium SKUs.
 SMT, or Intel's marketing term HyperThreading, allows a single physical CPU core with two threads to execute two tasks simultaneously.
 In the early 2000s, SMT was a way to add more processing threads to dual- and quad-core CPUs while not using too much die space.
 The removal of SMT allows the physical core die area to be reduced.
 Increasing the number of processing threads with a greater number of physical cores can compensate for the removal of SMT providing two threads per core.
 Many ARM-based processors, such as Apple's M series System on a chip (SoCs), do not feature SMT as it is less beneficial on processors with a short processor pipeline and including it increases the physical core area.
 With a longer processor pipeline, like the one used by Intel, it is more difficult to keep the CPU cores fed with useful data in a workload.
 Cores with longer pipelines are able to support high clock speeds but with fewer instructions per clock (IPC).
+Further, Intel argued SMT was not needed with the additional cores offered in Arrow Lake and related hybrid designs with greater numbers of P and E cores, and reduced power and transistor requirements.